jdboachie/jdboachie.github.io/README.md

+# Hi, I'm Jude Boachie 👋🏿 👨🏿‍💻

+I am a dedicated and ambitious individual pursuing a BSc. in Computer Engineering at Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.
+With a passion for technology and a drive to excel, I'm focused on expanding his knowledge and skills in various areas of computer science and engineerin

 ## 😌   About Me

 I am a dedicated and ambitious individual pursuing a BSc. in Computer Engineering at Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.
 With a passion for technology and a drive to excel, I'm focused on expanding his knowledge and skills in various areas of computer science and engineering.